muxa/esphome-state-machine/README.md

           - OFF -> NO
 ```

-And to use it you'll need to provide some input, e.g:
+And to transition between states it you'll need to provide some input, e.g:

 ```yaml
 binary_sensor: